azaghal/Factorio-ConstructionPlannerContinued/README.md

 -   At the same time, an invisible "placeholder" ghost entity is created at the same exact location, with same force as player's.
 This is the actual entity that gets selected when an unapproved ghost is blueprinted or deconstructed.
 -   When a blueprint is created that includes placeholder entities, the mod edits the blueprint to swap out the placeholder blueprint data with the real ghost entity data.
 This is done by using a hidden blueprint to capture the same exact area for the unapproved ghost force, and then using the captured blueprint data to overwrite the placeholders in the player's blueprint.
 -   Likewise, when a placeholder entity is deconstructed or destroyed, the unapproved ghost is deconstructed or destroyed as well.
--   Undo is implemented by relying on multiple events, and the ability to use deconstruction planner that targets the unapproved ghosts force, while still assigning the deconstruction action to the player.
+-   Undo is implemented by relying on multiple events, and using a deconstruction planner to assign the deconstruction action to the player.
 This happens in addition to what the player has selected by hand, thus resulting in a separate step in the undo queue.

 Credits